john4web/blog/content/posts/liskov-substitution-principle.md

 When is the LSP actually violated?
 _If you are inheriting from the base class without making the subclass substitutable for the base class, then you are breaking the LSP._
 In the following, a classic example of a program with violated LSP is shown.
-Consider we have a class Rectangle ad a class Square where Square extends Rectangle.
+Consider we have a class Rectangle and a class Square where Square extends Rectangle.

 {{< figure src="/images/liskov-substitution-principle/rectangle.svg" caption="Class Square inherits from class Rectangle." >}}

 In this example, square is not a proper subtype of rectangle, because the height and width of the rectangle are independently mutable.
-In contrast the height and width of the square must change together.
+In contrast, the height and width of the square must change together.
 Since the user believes it is communicating with a rectangle, it could easily get confused.

 ```java
 Rectangle r = _________